alvarlagerlof/next-banner/README.md

 ```

 Then you need a layout file.
-Notice the default (`=`) parameters in the desctructuring.
+Notice the default (`=`) parameters in the destructuring.
 This helps during local development.
 In production, the hook will return the real data.
 But locally, data has not been extracted from the pages.

 pages/next-banner-layouts/post.jsx
 ```jsx